Healthy sleep: Tips against snoring for a restful night

-- Practical tips from Gorilla Gesund for reducing snoring
+- Practical tips from Gorilla Gesund to reduce snoring

-- A hot steam bath before going to sleep
+- A hot steam bath before going to bed

-- Moistening of the nasal passages with Ayurveda techniques
+- Moisturizing the nasal passages with Ayurveda techniques

-- Moistening the throat with olive oil and honey
+- Moisturizing the throat with olive oil and honey

-- Use of natural herbs to support a restful sleep
+- Using natural herbs to support a peaceful sleep

-- The right sleeping position for less snoring
+- The right sleep position for less snoring

-- A healthy sleep for a better life with Gorilla Gesund
+- Healthy sleep for a better life with Gorilla Gesund

-A restful sleep is crucial for our health and well-being.
+Restful sleep is crucial for our health and well-being.
 At Gorilla Gesund, we understand how important it is to maintain the right sleep habits to lead a healthy life.
 A common problem that can disrupt sleep is snoring.
-If you are one of those people who snores while sleeping, you may not be aware of it, but your partner could confirm it.
+If you are among the people who snore while sleeping, you may not be aware of it, but your partner might confirm it.
 Snoring can not only affect your own sleep quality but also that of your partner.
 In this article, you will learn why people snore and what steps you can take to reduce snoring and enjoy a restful night's sleep.

 Why do we snore?

 When sleeping, the muscles in the throat relax, the tongue can fall back, and the throat becomes narrower and softer.
-When we breathe, the walls of the throat vibrate, creating the characteristic "snnnnnnnaaaarch" sound.
+When we breathe, the walls of the throat vibrate, producing the characteristic "snnnnnnaaaarch" sound.
 As we age, the throat muscles relax more, which is why older people snore more often.
-Being overweight can also contribute to snoring, as there is more fatty tissue in the neck area.
+Being overweight can also contribute to snoring because there is more fat tissue around the neck.
 The structure of the nose and throat, alcohol consumption, and even sleeping position can also play a role.
 Dry air, illness, and allergies can also affect snoring.

-At Gorilla Gesund, we would like to give you some useful tips to reduce snoring and experience a peaceful night:
+At Gorilla Gesund, we want to give you some useful tips to reduce snoring and experience a peaceful night:

 1. Use a humidifier

-Air conditioners and heating devices can dry out the indoor air, and the sensitive tissues in the nose and throat react sensitively to this.
-Using a cool mist humidifier helps to increase humidity and makes breathing through the nose more comfortable.
-You can also add a few drops of essential oil to the humidifier for added benefits.
-Peppermint, tea tree oil, and eucalyptus can naturally open the nasal passages and help alleviate snoring.
-And don't worry, if your dog snores, a humidifier can help him too!
+Air conditioners and heaters can dry out indoor air, and the sensitive tissues in the nose and throat react to this.
+Using a cool-mist humidifier helps increase humidity and makes nasal breathing more comfortable.
+You can also add a few drops of essential oil to the humidifier for additional benefits.
+Peppermint, tea tree oil, and eucalyptus can naturally open the nasal passages and help relieve snoring.
+And don't worry, if your dog snores, a humidifier can help them too!

 2. Take a shower

-A hot, steamy shower before bed helps reduce nasal congestion and makes breathing easier.
+A hot, steamy shower before bedtime helps reduce nasal congestion and makes breathing easier.
 Alternatively, you can inhale steam by placing a bowl of boiling water on a table (add essential oil if desired) and leaning over the bowl.
 Breathe deeply.
-You can drape a towel over your head to create a tent effect that directs the steam towards your face.
-Give it at least 5 to 10 minutes to take effect.
+You can place a towel over your head to create a tent effect that directs the steam toward your face.
+Allow at least 5 to 10 minutes for the effect.

 3. Moisturize the nasal passages